Barents Sea: Barents Sea biodiversity and marine bioprospecting

-The Barents Sea, where temperate waters from the Gulf Stream and cold waters from the Arctic meet, is home to an enormous diversity of organisms, which are well adapted to the extreme conditions of their marine habitats.
+The Barents Sea, where temperate waters from the Gulf Stream and cold waters from the Arctic meet, is home to an enormous diversity of organisms, which are well-adapted to the extreme conditions of their marine habitats.
 This makes these arctic species very attractive for marine bioprospecting.
-Marine bioprospecting may be defined as the search for bioactive molecules and compounds from marine sources having new, unique properties and the potential for commercial applications.
+Marine bioprospecting may be defined as the search for bioactive molecules and compounds from marine sources that have new, unique properties and the potential for commercial applications.
 Amongst others, applications include medicines, food and feed, textiles, cosmetics and the process industry.

 The Norwegian government strategically supports the development of marine bioprospecting as it has the potential to contribute to new and sustainable wealth creation.
 Tromsø and the northern areas of Norway play a central role in this strategy.
 They have excellent access to unique Arctic marine organisms, existing marine industries, and R&D competence and infrastructure in this region.
-Since 2007, science and industry have cooperated closely on bioprospecting, and the development and commercialization of new products.
+Since 2007, science and industry have cooperated closely on bioprospecting and the development and commercialization of new products.